Frequently Asked Questions FAQ

 In identifying an appropriate therapist, we take into consideration what you are seeking to gain from therapy, what style of therapist would be most suitable for you, whether a male or female therapist is preferred, what fees you can afford, and what level of qualifications or experience is appropriate in the therapist for you.

 We are confident that regardless of your issue we will be able to discuss it with you and find the right decision for you, whether that being to work with myself, or for you to be referred to another professional more suited to your circumstances.
-If your problem is not listed anywhere on the IBMP or Energetics Institute websites, please give us a call and discuss how we might help you.

 Can I start therapy if I’m on medication for depression or anxiety (or other ailments)?